AhmedMohamedKhaledIbrahem/Little-Lemon-Android-Final-Project/README.md

 # Little Lemon Food Ordering App
-This is the final project for ANDROID App Capstone, part of the Meta ANDROID Developer Professional Certificate program.
+This is the final project for ANDROID App Capstone, part of the Meta Android Developer Professional Certificate program.
 It allows users to browse Little Lemon restaurant's menu and place orders.

 ## Preview
 ![Demonstration](https://user-images.githubusercontent.com/93353925/227747468-3e923704-873f-4a06-8bbb-8fad77580034.gif)